 The first owner was Jimmy Wilson, Boston’s town crier for 50 years.
 After he retired, he proceeded to open a tavern and name it in honor of the profession he was so proud of.
 He refused to sell whiskey and gin as other taverns of the day, serving only ale.
 The tavern became famous for its’ ale which was so thick that it had to be served in 2 mugs – one for the ale and another for the froth.

 No surprise that most of the menu is comprised of quality seafood.
 From homemade clam chowder, to Blue Point oysters, to lobster roll, and of course fish and chips, this is the place to go for seafood lovers.
-And if you wish to cap your meal off with something sweet, you cannot go wrong with a slice of classic Boston creme pie.
+And if you wish to cap your meal off with something sweet, you cannot go wrong with a slice of classic Boston cream pie.

-The Fisherman’s Platter is the absolute must try here.
-This massive sized appetizer includes fried shrimp, haddock, calamari, plus french fries and cole slaw.
+The Fisherman’s Platter is the absolute must-try here.
+This massive sized appetizer includes fried shrimp, haddock, calamari, plus french fries and coleslaw.

 The baked haddock served with delicious creamy mashed potatoes and vegetables is a great light choice for anyone seeking a slightly “healthier” dish.

 And you really cannot leave Boston without at least one good bowl of homemade clam chowder!

 Although technically a British pub, this Tucson favorite also serves some tasty Irish style food and puts on a festive St. Patrick’s day celebration each year following the annual parade.
 Everyone comes in post-parade all decked out in their green gear, the bar is decorated, and the atmosphere lively and local – it’s a great time.

 With 20 drafts, 10 flat screen TVs, NFL Sunday ticket, and great happy hour deals, The Canyon Crown is a great place to catch any sporting event.
 Canyon Crown is known for pouring the best Guinness in town and they also offer 7 different Guinness blends.